 - 20 large mint leaves, torn into small pieces

 - 1 cup lightly packed fresh Italian parsley leaves

 - 4 ounces crumbled feta cheese

 - Bring a large pot of salted water to a boil over high heat.
 Cut asparagus into 1-inch pieces.
 Add asparagus and cook for 3 minutes, or until just tender and bright green.
 Place in an ice bath to immediately stop cooking and retain vibrant color.
-Drain well.
+Drain well and pat dry.

-- In a large bowl, combine half of croutons, asparagus, onions, mint, parsley, and feta.
-Mix with half of the vinaigrette.
+- In a large bowl, combine asparagus, onions, mint, parsley, feta, and croutons.
+Mix with vinaigrette, stirring lightly until combined.

 - Best served immediately, but can be stored in the fridge for up to one day.